-Camus shall not be responsible for any water damage.
+Camus® shall not be responsible for any water damage.
 Provisions should be made that in the event of a water/appliance or fitting leak, the resulting flow of water will not cause damage to its surroundings.

--

 Name of Owner Name of Dealer

 Address Address

-Model No. Serial No. -
+Model No. Serial No.

-Date of Installation: Date of Initial Operation: 226 Netherhart Road, Mississauga, Ontario, L5T 1B7, CANADA -
+Date of Installation: 6226 Netherhart Road, Mississau Date of Initial Operation: uga, Ontario, L5T 1B7, CANAE A

-CAMUS Hydronics is a manufacturer of replacement parts for most copper finned water heaters and heating boilers as well into every single unit!
-For more information supplier of specialty HVAC products.
-Our service line is open 24 hours, 7 days a week!
+CAMUS® Hydronics is a manufacturer of replacement parts for most copper finned water heaters and heating boilers as well as a assures supplier of specialty HVAC products.
+Our service line is open 24 hours, 7 days a week! serviceability are built into every single unit!
+For more information you